 How Do You Write a Risk Assessment?

 - The potential hazards

 - The people affected by those hazards, and the potential harm to them

 - Evaluation of those risks, and plans to deal with them

-- Written records of risks you’ve found–actual risks, not just the potential ones
+- Written records of risks you’ve found–actual risks and damages, not just the potential ones

 Those are the basics of a risk assessment.
 Anything beyond that will depend on your restaurant business structure.